 Golding Endowed Program

-Beginning in 1990, Roberta Golding, wife of the late Tampa Bay developer, Stuart S. Golding, established an Endowed endowed Chair chair in his memory.
+Beginning in 1990, Roberta Golding, wife of the late Tampa Bay developer, Stuart S. Golding, established an Endowed Chair chair in his memory.

-Until August 2003, the emphasis of the Chair chair was African and African Diaspora Art.
+Until August 2003, the emphasis of the Chair was African and African Diaspora Art.
 Then, through a cooperative arrangement between the donor and the University, the emphasis of the Endowed Chair was changed to Modern and Contemporary Art.

-The first step in the new direction of the Chair chair was an international search for a scholar who would be a dynamic addition to our highly respected faculty and programs.
+The first step in the new direction of the Chair was an international search for a scholar who would be a dynamic addition to our highly respected faculty and programs.
 The search was successfully completed with the appointment of Dr. Riccardo Marchi (Ph.D., University of Chicago), who joined the faculty of the school as an Assistant Professor in January 2005.

-With an outstanding Master of Arts in Art History program, a nationally ranked Master of Fine Arts program, an innovative Contemporary Art Museum, and and the internationally acclaimed Graphicstudio, the Stuart S. Golding Endowed Chair in Modern and Contemporary Art is a vital component in one of the strongest and most unique centers of art study in the U.S.
+With an outstanding Master of Arts in Art History program, a nationally ranked Master of Fine Arts program, an innovative Contemporary Art Museum, and and the internationally acclaimed Graphicstudio, the Stuart S. Golding Endowed Chair in Modern and Contemporary Art is a vital component in one of the strongest and most unique centers of art study and research in the U.S.